 I love creating a beautiful home.
-It’s vital to me that no matter what happens outside these four walls, when I step in the door I am enveloped into calm, warmth, and peace.
+It’s vital to me that no matter what happens outside these four walls, when I step in the door I am enveloped in calm, warmth, and peace.
 It took a while to find my decorating groove, so when I was younger I relied on others to tell me what looked good.
 I’d pore over glossy magazine spreads and then imitate what I saw.
 I bought the latest trends in home decor from big box stores and my home looked good – if a little conventional.

 Reduce Waste — It’s Easier Than You Think

 As I grew older, I noticed how little this design style served me.
 While things looked great at first, my big box store purchases weren’t meant to last and didn’t age well.
-Wood veneer furniture began to chip and develop wobbles in their sleek modern legs.
+Wood veneer furniture began to chip and develop wobbles in its sleek modern legs.
 Cushions lost their stuffing and upholstery began to look faded and dingy.
 The old me would have simply done what we are all trained to do when our possessions get old – go shopping.

 But, by this time I was living in a small town in British Columbia, Canada.
 There were no big box stores.
 I was flummoxed, and looking through glossy magazines didn’t help me anymore because they were advertising a look I simply didn’t have access to.
 What’s more, I began to realize that not only did big box-style decorating not serve me, it was causing incredible damage to the environment.

 I came to this realization slowly, during my decorating dilemma.
-And as I became more design-concious (and increasingly eco-conscious, too) I decided to toss other people’s ideas out the window and instead I began visiting the town’s many (many) secondhand stores.
-Inside I found old cabinets, kitchsy lamps, one-of-a-kind pieces of furniture and a design sensibility that was both classic and unique.
+And as I became more design-conscious (and increasingly eco-conscious, too) I decided to toss other people’s ideas out the window and instead I began visiting the town’s many (many) secondhand stores.
+Inside I found old cabinets, kitschy lamps, one-of-a-kind pieces of furniture and a design sensibility that was both classic and unique.
 I’ve long since moved back to a big city, but I still find myself drawn to hunting around secondhand stores and flea markets.
 In doing so I’ve found many ways to create a beautiful home inexpensively and with little impact on the environment.

 Below are a few of my favorite ways to create a simple, handmade home.
 They’ll help you reduce waste, save money, and your home won’t look anything like a spread in a glossy magazine – the older I get, the more I realize just how valuable that sort of authenticity is.